s3h10r/polaroidme/README.md

     $ pip install polaroidme
 ```

-This is the preferred method to install polaroidme, as it will always install
+This is the preferred method to install the software, as it will always install
 the most recent stable release.

 If you don't have [pip](https://pip.pypa.io) installed, this [Python installation guide](http://docs.python-guide.org/en/latest/starting/installation/) can guide